Skip to main content

 MDF consists of tightly compressed wood fibers and resin or glue; the high density and strength of an MDF engineered floor are thanks to being made under high pressure and temperature.
 This improves the core's strength, so your floor feels more solid and secure underfoot.

 This core is made by combining particles of polymer with stone dust to create a strong, tough core.
 Look for this core if your household is a busy one.
 It improves water resistance, so your floors can withstand kitchen spills and bathroom splashes.
-Finally, SPC excels at maintaining stability when there are variations in temperature or humidity.
+Finally, rigid vinyl core excels at maintaining stability when there are variations in temperature or humidity.

 More Options to Choose From